benjaminion/upgrading-ethereum-book/src/book.md

 The behaviours that lead to slashing are as follows.

 1. Related to Casper FFG consensus,
-    - making two attestations for the same target checkpoint, or
+    - making two differing attestations for the same target checkpoint, or
     - making an attestation whose source and target votes "surround" those in another attestation from the same validator.
 2. Related to LMD GHOST consensus,
     - proposing more than one distinct block at the same height, or
-    - attesting to different head blocks in the same epoch.
+    - attesting to different head blocks, with the same source and target checkpoints[^fn-slash-different-heads].

 [TODO: Link to Casper FFG and LMD GHOST sections when done]::

+[^fn-slash-different-heads]: This condition is not very obvious in the [code](/part3/helper/predicates#is_slashable_attestation_data).
+It comes about because two attestations with the same source and target votes but different head votes differ from each other.
+They are therefore counted as conflicting votes for the same target and slashed under the first Casper FFG rule.

 All of these slashable behaviours relate to "equivocation", which is when a validator contradicts something it previously advertised to the network.[^fn-avoid-slashing]